 Step 2: Categorize the key highlights across business areas to evaluate past business strategy

 - Customers: Identifies key highlights on customer growth and engagement.
 For example, increase/decrease in customers, repeat customers, feedback (positive and complaints), etc.

 - Product/Services: Showcases products or services offered, sold, or discontinued.
 In addition, it highlights non-financial impact (e.g. number of free services renders).
 This is also great to identify product or service utilization (e.g. breakdown of sales by product or service lines.

 - Marketing: Review acquisition, conversion, and retention metrics

 - Finances: Evaluate revenue, cost, funding, and investment trends

 - Operation: Evaluate your business operation across the supply chain, manufacturing/development, and distribution activities

 - Organization: Reflect on workplace culture, employee retention, and recruiting strategy

-In the second part of these series, we will discuss how to plan for the next year by using your past business progress and future business goals.
-This will help ensure your business strategy is well prepared for 2020.
+In the second part of this series, we will discuss how to plan for the next year by using your past business progress and future business goals.
+This will help ensure your business strategy is well-prepared for 2020.

 Want more business tips, templates, and guides to grow your business?
 Head over to Vencru Business Corner to read more articles like this one